abunuh/Resume/Resume_Ebrahim_Jakoet_ext.md

 - Prolific public speaker and professional communicator
 - Agile Program and Project Management, Product Owner and Scrum Master on Agile Projects.
 - Corporate Finance, Financial Statements, Budgets
-- AT&T Leadership
+- AT&T Leadership. iMBA (in progress)
 - Toastmasters Leadership and Competent Communicator Certificate
-- Managing PhD students on genomic analytics research at UALR.
+- Managing PhD students on genomic analytics research at UAMS.

 #### LANGUAGE SKILLS
 - Fluent in English, Afrikaans and basic Arabic.